kevinpet/paradox/README.md

-#Paradox agent for testing projects using joda-time
+# Paradox agent for testing projects using joda-time

-This gives you a javaagent that can be loaded with your test suite to provide either random or deterministic time values.
+This gives you a javaagent that can be loaded with your test suite to provide either random or deterministic time values created using new DateTime() etc.